Tutorial | Create a Self-hosted Custom Shipping Rates App

 Add a Shipping Rates Extension

-1. From the dashboard page of your app in the Dev Center, click Extensions > Create Extension.
+1. From the app's dashboard, click Extensions > Create Extension.

 2. In the modal that pops up, search for “shipping rates” in the search bar.
 You should see an extension called Ecom Shipping Rates.